 During daylight hours, keep things stimulating and active for your baby.
 Play with her a lot.
-Try to keep her awake after she feeds, although don't worry if she conks out.
+Try to keep her awake after she feeds, although don't worry if she conks out for a nap.

-When it's dark, become a more low-key, boring parent for your baby.
+When it's dark, become a more low-key parent for your baby.
 Feed her in a semi-darkened room.
 Cut down on all stimulation.
 For instance, keep lights low and noise soft.
-Gradually, she'll learn that daytime is fun time and nighttime is boring, so she might as well sleep when it's dark outside.
+Gradually, she'll learn that daytime is fun time and nighttime isn't, so she might as well sleep when it's dark outside.

 3. Separate Eating From Sleeping